oscarotero/ensino/posts/o-x.md

 ## Exercicio 1

-Clasifica en cada en dous grupos segundo a pronuncia do x as palabras que aparecen a continuación:
+Clasifica as palabras que aparecen a continuación segundo a pronuncia do x:
 1. Como en xeado:
 2. Como en sexto: